Speakers - San Jose

 In addition to practicing medicine, Dr. Tellez received the 2012 Award for Clinical Quality Improvement, Colorado Primary Care Association and the American Medical Association.
 He also currently serves on the Board of Directors for the San Diego Medical Society, and Delegate to the California Medical Association.
 In his free time he enjoys hiking, fitness, music and bonsai.

 Ms. Wise has served as CIO of Dignity Health since 2011, and she previously served in the role of CIO at four other health systems.
-At Dignity, Ms. Wise is responsible for all IT functions with particular focus on implementing the health system's EHR software.
-Before joining Dignity, Ms. Wise served as senior vice president and CIO of Nashville, Tenn.-based Vanguard Health Systems, which merged with Dallas-based Tenet Healthcare in 2013.
+At Dignity Health, Ms. Wise is responsible for all IT functions with particular focus on implementing the health system's EHR software.
+Before joining Dignity Health, Ms. Wise served as senior vice president and CIO of Nashville, Tenn.-based Vanguard Health Systems, which merged with Dallas-based Tenet Healthcare in 2013.